graveszhang/LeetCodePractice/008 String to integer(atoi)/README.md

              Thefore INT_MIN (−231) is returned.
 ```
 ### Ideas
-- Use Regex Match saves a lot of time for such pattern
+- Brute Force solve this problem easily
+- Regex Match makes your code looks beautiful, but it might take more time to execute

 ### Result
 - Runtime: 36 ms, faster than 34.14% of Python3 online submissions for String to Integer (atoi).